 Besides a basic contact form:

-Gravity forms are great for surveys and polls; there is even an add-on that makes the functionality more robust.
+Gravity forms are great for surveys and polls; even an add-on makes the functionality more robust.
 Using Gravity Forms conditional logic, you can change how the form operates depending on the answers provided.

-Gravity Forms supports file uploads, specific notifications based on the request, and hidden fields to track IP address and referral pages, all which makes it perfect for a support functionality.
+Gravity Forms supports file uploads, specific notifications based on the request, and hidden fields to track IP address and referral pages, all of which make it perfect for support functionality.